 1884 ~ Jack Binns is born in Brigg, Lincolnshire, September 16th.
-He is raised by his maternal grandmother and uncle in Peterborough, Northhamptonshire, where his uncle is a tailor.
+He is raised by his maternal grandmother and uncle in Peterborough, Northhamptonshire, where his uncle is a tailor of modest means.

 1898 ~ Binns' legs were nearly severed by a railway car.
 The doctors do not amputate because they believe he will not survive.
 But survive he does!
 He takes advantage of the year he spends in traction to read every book his doctors can bring him.
 Eventually he is able to walk on crutches and returns to work, this time as a junior operator.
 The wounds finally heal two years after the accident!

 1901 ~ Offered the position of senior operator, second in charge, of the important Colchester Telegraph office, the main switching line between England, continental Europe, and the East, and the headquarters of the Eastern Command of the British Army.
 Teaches himself how to repair broken lines, apparatus, and connections, and devises ways to get around sunspot interference.

 1903 ~ Passed tests and was accepted as an expert operator in the British Post Office Telegraph Service at Newmarket, the racing town.

 1904 ~ Starting in December, Binns attends the Marconi training school in Seaforth, and is certified as a wireless operator after the standard three months' training.